 Resources To Help With Getting Out Of Debt

-Motivation: If you ever need motivation in your debt payoff journey (and you most likely will), I encourage you to look at my Debt Payoff All Stars page.
+Finally, if you ever need motivation in your debt payoff journey (and you most likely will), I encourage you to look at my Debt Payoff All Stars page.
 There I list other personal finance bloggers who have paid off a boatload of debt.

-I said it before, but it is important to understand: the ultimate goal is to be debt free.
-Figure out which method will keep you motivated the most to get out of debt and go with that.
+But don’t just assume it is the best for you.
+Figure out which debt payoff method will keep you motivated the most to get out of debt and go with that.